Gunsmoke

 xr:d:DAF9RR_q7g4:3,j:2902989173467527002,t:24021921

-Dimensions: 21 x 26 x 1.5 inches.
+Dimensions: 21 x 26 x 1.5 in.

 This is the original U.S. Marshal Office sign that hung outside the office of Matt Dillon (James Arness) in the legendary television series Gunsmoke.
 It stands as one of the most recognizable set pieces ever to surface publicly from the show.
 Constructed from several wooden boards firmly affixed together, the sign features a painted copper background with bold black text reading: “U.S. Marshal / Office / Dodge City, Kansas.”
 It displays authentic production aging throughout, with the verso bearing “CBS” handwritten in black marker and additional, partially legible pencil inscriptions.
 Rusted metal hanging brackets remain affixed to the back from original studio use.